 North Star Community runs a credit report on new applications instead of using ChexSystems.
 They have locations in Cherokee, Ida Grove, and Sheldon.
 To become a member, you must live or work in one of the following counties:

-North Star offers a variety of checking accounts.
-Their Share Draft account doesn’t have a balance requirement but does charge a $3.21 monthly service fee.
+North Star offers various checking accounts.
+Their Share Draft account doesn’t have a balance requirement, but does charge a $3.21 monthly service fee.
 The Minimum Balance Share Draft is free but comes with a $300 balance requirement.

 Peoples Trust and Savings Bank